spamegg1/modern-systems-scala-native/README.md

 ![gatling-simul](images/simul.png)

-If I use the async server using `libuv` with the event loop, then again with 1000 users and 50000 requests, I get 100% success with 231ms mean response time!
+If I use the async server using `libuv` and the event loop in chapter 7, then again with 1000 users and 50000 requests,
+I get 100% success with 231ms mean response time!
 Great!

 ![gatling-simul2](images/simul2.png)